asdf-vm/asdf/docs/guide/getting-started.md

 ## 3. Install asdf

 There are many different combinations of Shells, OSs & Installation methods all of which affect the configuration here.
-Expand the selection below that best matches your system:
+Expand the selection below that best matches your system.

+**macOS users, be sure to read the warning about `path_helper` at the end of this section.**

 ::: details Bash & Git